A theory of nonequilibrium steady states in quantum chaotic systems: Abstract

 \section{Abstract}

 Nonequilibrium steady state (NESS) is a quasistationary state, in which exist currents that continuously produce entropy, but the local observables are stationary everywhere.
 We propose a theory of NESS under the framework of quantum chaos.
-In an isolated quantum system, there exist some initial states for which the thermodynamic limit and the long-time limit are noncommutative.
+In an isolated quantum system whose density matrix follows a unitary evolution, there exist initial states for which the thermodynamic limit and the long-time limit are noncommutative.
 The density matrix $\hat \rho$ of these states displays a universal structure.
-Suppose that $\ket{\alpha}$ and $\ket{\beta}$ are different eigenstates of the Hamiltonian with energies $E_\alpha$ and $E_\beta$, respectively. $\bra{\alpha}\hat \rho \ket{\beta}$ behaves as a random number which approximately follows the Laplace distribution with zero mean.
+Suppose that $\ket{\alpha}$ and $\ket{\beta}$ are different eigenstates of the Hamiltonian with energies $E_\alpha$ and $E_\beta$, respectively. $\bra{\alpha}\hat \rho \ket{\beta}$ behaves as a random number which has zero mean.
 In thermodynamic limit, the variance of $\bra{\alpha}\hat \rho \ket{\beta}$ is a smooth function of $\left| E_\alpha-E_\beta\right|$, scaling as $1/\left| E_\alpha-E_\beta\right|^2$ in the limit $\left| E_\alpha-E_\beta\right|\to 0$.
 If and only if this scaling law is obeyed, the initial state evolves into NESS in the long time limit.
 We present numerical evidence of our hypothesis in a few chaotic models.
-Furthermore, we find that our hypothesis implies the eigenstate thermalization hypothesis (ETH) in a bipartite system.
+Furthermore, we find that our hypothesis indicates the eigenstate thermalization hypothesis (ETH) for current operators in a bipartite system.